SciBorgs/SciGuides/BasicArmBot.md

 Then, we'll use this method in our command factory.
 Think about how we want to ideally control it.

 Hint: we'd want to repeatedly run the method above until we reach our goal, after which we stop the arm (and the command!).
-Never forget your end condition.
+Never forget your end condition & behavior.

 It'll look something like this: